Live Log Streaming

 }

-The worker does not send every line directly to the WebSocket as soon as it arrives.
-There is a buffer between the running task and the WebSocket sender.
-Under normal conditions, lines move through the buffer and are forwarded promptly.
-But if the buffer fills up faster than the WebSocket can drain it.
-For example, a task emitting output at very high speed.
-The worker will drop the buffered lines rather than block the task, and send a synthetic message instead:
+If the buffer fills up faster than the WebSocket can drain it (for example, a task emitting output at very high speed), the worker will drop buffered data rather than block the task, and send a synthetic notice instead:

 {